AT&T: Thank You Very Much, BofA Merill Lynch

 The issue is the substantial dividend payout increase that will be associated with the issuance of the $40 billion in stock.
 Nonetheless, I posit the increased cash flow once Time Warner’s operations are fully integrated should more than make up for the jump in the payout.
 Issuing $40 billion in stock amounts to about a $2 billion increase in the payout with the current dividend payout at $1.96 per share.
 I don’t see the combined entity having any problem supporting the increase based on my considerable due diligence.

 I maintain the stock is a solid buy right now.
-As a current shareholder I'm hoping for a further pullback so I can snap up more shares accretive to my basis.
+As a current shareholder, I'm hoping for a further pullback so I can snap up more shares accretive to my basis.
 I believe long-term income investors should stay the course and use any weakness to pick up shares.
 Hopes of President Trump's regulatory reforms, overseas cash repatriation plan, and corporate tax rate cut may be fading at present, yet I see them coming to fruition eventually.

 What’s more, they will provide plenty of cushion to the bottom line.
 Furthermore, I do not see the current price wars as a reason to start sweating.
 The competitive environment in the telecom sector has always been fierce.
 The unlimited price wars won’t last forever.
 On top of this, 5G should be coming soon which will completely change the competitive landscape once again.
 And AT&T has a leg up on the competition in this regard.

 Investors looking to lock in the superior yield should take any opportunity created by a sell-off to start a position.
 AT&T will overcome the current competitive obstacles.
 Moreover, the acquisition of Time Warner should complete AT&T's plans for total vertical integration.
 This should substantially increase AT&T's profits as margins rise while the cost of content diminishes.
 AT&T will continue to offer income investors an excellent opportunity for both income production and capital gains for years to come.

 Nevertheless, there are always downside risks to any investment thesis.
 I surmise we will see many more disparaging headlines as AT&T navigates through its transformation into the world’s premier Technology, Media and Telecommunications (TMT) provider.
 Those are my thoughts on the subject.
 I look forward to reading yours.
 Please use this information as a starting point for your own due diligence.

 Your input is required!

 The true value of my articles is provided by the prescient remarks from Seeking Alpha members in the comments section below.
 Are potential risks BofA Merrill Lynch has outlined a reason to sell?
-Would you buy the dip if it a further selloff occurs?
+Would you buy the dip if a further selloff occurs?
 Thank you in advance for your participation.

 Note: If you found this article interesting, please click on the follow button.
 It would be greatly appreciated.